Qlik-PE/Qlik-Cosmos-DB-ODBC-/README.md

 Cosmos DB Setup
 ===============

-Setting up Cosmos DB is straightforward, once you pick your path.
-For this validation exercise, we are testing the SQL API (formerly documentDB) as our query engine for Qlik.
+Setting up a new Cosmos DB account is straightforward, once you pick your path.
+For this validation exercise, we are testing the SQL API (formerly DocumentDB) as our query engine for Qlik.

 ### Step 1.
 Sign into the Azure Portal -- Navigate to Cosmos DB